 - If your hand and arm get tired, take a momentary break and start again.

-- When your saw is nearly through the trunk, the tree may start to lean.
+- When your saw is nearly through the trunk, the tree may lean.
 Don’t be tempted to push the tree over at this point, but continue sawing until you’ve completely severed the tree from its base.

-6. Check for Wildlife
+4. Check for Wildlife

 Shaking also helps detach bugs and other creatures that are residing in the pines.
-Take advantage of the shaking service to avoid bringing home any unwelcome holiday guests.
+Take advantage of the shaking service to avoid bringing home unwelcome holiday guests.

 Take care not to break your Christmas tree’s branches as you evict any stubborn residents.
-Plus, if you’re like me, you’ll want to be careful anyway so you don’t hurt any critters.
+Plus, if you’re like me, you’ll want to be careful anyway, so you don’t hurt any critters.

-7. Transport Your Tree Safely
+5. Transport Your Tree Safely

 Whether you transport your tree on top of your car, in the trunk, or in the bed of a truck, take time to bind the tree with a few loops of twine around the tree body.
 Evergreens are easier to manage when you reduce the diameter of the branches.